NorthEdWAD/web-hub/groups/wad-groups.md

-# For Today | MON 13 APR 2026
+# For Today | TUE 14 APR 2026

 - SSR

-- Reminders/Announcements
-  - Practice certification exam (FRI)

-- Warm-Up: Rules for naming JS variables

-- View JS-powered slideshow code (functions)

-- SMALL GROUPS: [Code critique](https://docs.google.com/presentation/d/1DDLaOq5IsKp6ckclfZvSkbBLrCrj-g_jtiPfpq5OdEQ/edit?usp=sharing) (Version A & Version B)

-- WHOLE GROUP: Discuss conclusions/observations
+- Warm-Up: Complete **Functions Basics** handout + turn in

+- Brainstorming: List some parts of a JS function
+  - Handout: Parts of a JavaScript Function

-- Exit Ticket: Functions Basics
+- Practice: Using Parameters & Arguments with Functions

+  - Demo: Function that uses parameters and arguments
+    - Technique 1
+    - Technique 2
+    - `return` statement

+- Independent Work: Write TWO (2) functions
+  - Function 1: Returns a number
+  - Function 2: Returns a string

+- Slideshow Code (from WAD Wiki page)
+  - Write HTML
+  - Write CSS as shown

 ---
 ## AM Groups